agvergara/NST_Network/README.md

 Created during the Week 4 of the course: "Convolutional Neural Networks" (Coursera)

-* nst_utils.py: Provided in the course, only a litle bit of modifications were done.
+* __nst_utils.py__: Provided in the course, only a litle bit of modifications were done (to resize any image to the input the model expects -> 300x400).

-* NST_Network_class.py: Full class of the network, it allows the user to load a pretrained model and change the hyperparameters easily.
+* __NST_Network_class.py__: Full class of the network, it allows the user to load a pretrained model and change the hyperparameters easily.

 The model used is the VGG-19,  you can find it in __[Kaggle](https://www.kaggle.com/teksab/imagenetvggverydeep19mat/version/1)__ or in __[MatConvNet](http://www.vlfeat.org/matconvnet/pretrained/)__